PrathamGhaywat/pybrowse-app/README.md

 This is a python browser written in python using the PyQt6 Framework

 ## Download
-Check the release tab.
-Currently only compiled for x64_86 for Windows.
+Check the release tab(https://github.com/PrathamGhaywat/pybrowse-app/releases).
+Currently only compiled for x64_86 for Windows 11.
 If you want to compile it look below:

 ## Compile guide:
 to compile the thing for your OS and architecture please clone the repo and run the command: